 Subject line: Please help us serve you better by sharing your valuable feedback!

-OLA surely knows how to boost their survey participation by just using the right words in the copy.
+OLA surely knows how to boost its survey participation by just using the right words in the copy.
 From their subject line to the email copy they have given me a reason to open and respond.

-4. Your surveys are not personalized
+What’s Wrong #4.
+Your surveys are not personalized

 You have undoubtedly heard that personalization is the key to achieving success in the digital world, but when it comes to surveys, most people forget this rule.
 If you want a good number of survey responses, don’t dismiss this crucial aspect.